ShivamShrivastava/Smart-Mirror/modules/default/newsfeed/README.md

 ### Notifications
 #### Interacting with the module
-MagicMirror's [notification mechanism](https://github.com/MichMich/MagicMirror/tree/master/modules#thissendnotificationnotification-payload) allows to send notifications to the `newsfeed` module.
+SmartMirror's [notification mechanism](https://github.com/ShivamShrivastava/SmartMirror/tree/master/modules#thissendnotificationnotification-payload) allows to send notifications to the `newsfeed` module.
 The following notifications are supported:

 | Notification Identifier | Description
 | ----------------------- | -----------